 We're Here to Help

 An isolated, locked pantry, located in D-Hall, available to students who are medically required to avoid gluten or have additional severe allergies.
 The pantry eliminates gluten, peanuts, and tree nuts.
 To gain access to the pantry to reach out to our registered dietitian, Doctor’s documentation and training on the pantry is required before access is granted.
-Contact Hannah Jehring, RDN to set-up a training at firstname.lastname@example.org.
+Contact firstname.lastname@example.org to set-up a training.

 At JMU dining, we believe that good food is essential to a healthy lifestyle.
 That is why our menus are built with health in mind.
 Our daily offerings allow you to build a balanced meal around fruit, vegetables, lean meats, grains and low-fat dairy.
 Look for these icons around campus to help make eating healthy and easy choice.